Ignace-François de Glymes-Brabant, Lord of la Falize: Career

+His greatest victories as a lieutenant general were the battles of Messina and Francavilla, fought during the War of the Quadruple Alliance (1717-1721) for the Spanish expeditionary army over the Austrian imperial army in Sicily.

-He was Military Governor of Tortosa in 1715, Captain General of Old Castile in 1727 and the Captain General of Catalonia (1735–1743), being substituted for the period 1737 - 1738 by Prospero Jorge de Verboom.
+He was Military Governor of Tortosa in 1715, Captain General of Old Castile in 1727 and the Captain General of Catalonia (1735–1743), being substituted for the period 1737-1738 by Prospero Jorge de Verboom.

 In 1743 he was made 1st Count of Glimes de Brabante by King Philip V of Spain.

-He died at Madrid in 1755.
+He died in Madrid on 5 December 1754.